 Other Component: Provide any cell line information relevant to the work being done in that component.

-See NIH's Stem Cell Information page for additional information on stem cells, Federal policy statements, and guidelines on federally funded stem cell research.
+See NIH's Stem Cell Information page for Additional Instructions for Multi-project:additional information on stem cells, Federal policy statements, and guidelines on federally funded stem cell research.